ForAug: Mitigating Biases in Image Classification via Controlled Image Compositions

 \subsection{Recombination}

-The recombination stage, performed online during training, combines the foreground objects with different backgrounds to create new training samples.
-For each object, we follow the pipeline of: Pick an appropriate background, resize it to a fitting size, and place it in the background image.
-Through this step, we expose the model to variations beyond the image compositions of the dataset.
+In each epoch, the recombination stage generates a recombined training sample for each foreground by (\textit{i}) choosing a background, (\textit{ii}) choosing a target foreground size, (\textit{iii}) sampling a placement, and (\textit{iv}) pasting the foreground using its alpha mask.
+This exposes the model to controlled changes in context and spatial layout that are largely absent from standard augmentation.

-For each foreground object, we sample a background using one of the following strategies: (1) the original image background, (2) the set of backgrounds from the same class, or (3) the set of all possible backgrounds.
-These sets are trading off the amount of information the model can learn from the background against the diversity of new images created.
-In each epoch, each foreground object is seen exactly once, but a background may appear multiple times.
+\textbf{Background sampling.} For each foreground object, we draw a random background using one of three increasingly challenging strategies: (\textit{i}) \textit{Original}: use the object's own inpainted background (no context shift); (\textit{ii}) \textit{Same-class}: sample a background from the pool of backgrounds belonging to the same class (slight, but plausible context shift); (\textit{iii}) \textit{All-classes}: sample from the pool of all backgrounds (large context shift).
+These strategies trade off context diversity against semantic plausibility.
+We ensure each foreground is used exactly once per epoch; backgrounds may repeat.

-The selected foreground is resized based on its relative size within its original image and the relative size of the original foreground in the selected background image.
-The final size is randomly selected from a 30\% range around upper and lower limits ($s_u$ and $s_l$), based on the original sizes.
-To balance the size of the foreground and that of the backgrounds original foreground, the upper and lower limit $s_u$ and $s_l$ are set to the mean or range of both sizes, depending on the foreground size strategy: \emph{mean} or \emph{range}.
+\textbf{Foreground scaling.} Let $r_{\text{fg}}$ denote the relative foreground area in the source image of the foreground, and $r_{\text{bg}}$ the relative foreground area in the source image of the background.
+We compute the lower/upper size limits $(s_l, s_u)$ from these two ratios using one of two variants: (\textit{i}) \emph{mean} sets $s_l = s_u = \text{mean}[r_\text{fg}, r_\text{bg}]$, while (\textit{ii}) \emph{range} uses the min and max to preserve a wider scale range.
+We sample the final scale from a $\pm 30\%$ interval around $(s_l, s_u)$ and resize the foreground to this scale, while keeping the aspect ratio.

-The resized foreground is then placed at a random position within the background image.
-To more seamlessly integrate the foreground, we apply a Gaussian blur with ${\sigma \in [\frac{\sigma_{\text{max}}}{10}, \sigma_{\text{max}}]}$, inspired by the standard range for the Gaussian blur operation in \cite{Touvron2022}, to the foreground's alpha-mask.
+\textbf{Placement and boundary smoothing.} We paste the resized foreground at a uniformly random location within the background.
+To reduce cut-and-paste artifacts, we slightly soften the alpha mask boundary by applying a Gaussian blur with $\sigma \sim \mathcal U [\frac{\sigma_{\text{max}}}{10}, \sigma_{\text{max}}]$, following the range used in modern augmentation~\cite{Touvron2022}.

-We can apply standard data augmentation techniques in two modes: Either we apply all augmentations to the recombined image, or we apply the cropping and resizing to the background only and then apply the other augmentations after recombination.
-The first mode mirrors standard augmentation practice, whereas the second one ensures the foreground object remains fully visible.